On this page you will learn

-While there are many glutathione tablets and supplements on the market, a 1992 study by the University of Bern, Switzerland, found that oral administration of glutathione capsules does not raise glutathione levels
+While there are many glutathione tablets and supplements on the market, a 1992 study by the University of Bern, Switzerland, found that oral administration of glutathione capsules does NOT raise glutathione levels8.

-Because it is a protein, a large amount of ingested glutathione is broken down by the gut and eliminated before reaching the cells8.
-Glutathione is best absorbed by the body when given by intravenous infusion, which is often done in cases of severe disease but is impractical in everyday life.
+Because it is a protein, a large amount of ingested glutathione is broken down by the gut and eliminated before reaching the cells9.
+Glutathione is best absorbed by the body when given by intravenous infusion, which is often done in cases of severe disease.
+This is of course impractical in everyday life.

-One such product is Immunocal, which was developed by Dr Gustavo Bounous at McGill University9.
+One such product is Immunocal, which was developed by Dr Gustavo Bounous at McGill University10.